SAP-samples/teched2023-AD162/exercises/ex3/README.md

 ### Exercise 3.2 - Add a Cancel Button on the Update incident Detail page

-While updating the incident details, you may want to close the current page and cancel or interrupts any ongoing process.
+While updating the incident details, you may want to close the current page and cancel or interrupt any ongoing process.

-1. In the`Incident_Edit.page`, drag and drop an **Action Bar Item** control to the upper left corner of the action bar.
+1. In the `Incident_Edit.page`, drag and drop an **Action Bar Item** control to the upper left corner of the action bar.

     ![MDK](images/3.2.1.png)

->Action Bar Item is a button that users can use to trigger actions when pressed.
+    >The Action Bar Item is a button that users can use to trigger actions when pressed.
 You can add an Action Bar Item only to the Action Bar at the top of the page.

 2. In the Properties pane, click the **link icon** to open the object browser for the **System Item** property.
 Double-click the **Cancel** type and click **OK**.

     ![MDK](images/3.2.2.png)

->System Item are predefined system-supplied icon or text and can overwrite `Caption` and `Icon` properties if specified.
+    >System Items are predefined system-supplied icons or text and can overwrite `Caption` and `Icon` properties if specified.

 3. Navigate to the **Events** tab.
 Click the three-dot icon, then click the **Object Browser** and bind it to `CloseModalPage_Cancel.action`.
 This enables you to close pages with the option to either terminate ongoing events or wait until they are complete.

     ![MDK](images/3.2.3.png)

 ### Exercise 3.3 - Store the updated data locally